nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 Contributors should read the [*NiPreps Community's guidelines*](https://www.nipreps.org/community/), which contain a [code of conduct](https://www.nipreps.org/community/CODE_OF_CONDUCT/), [contributing guidelines](https://www.nipreps.org/community/CONTRIBUTING/), and [criteria for accepting new features](https://www.nipreps.org/community/features/), amongst other relevant documents.
 Contributors agree to this policy and to abide by all Project polices by adding their name to the `.maint/CONTRIBUTORS.md` file.

+New contributors to a maintenance branch will be added to the `.maint/CONTRIBUTORS.md` file of that branch, and then upstreamed to posterior `maint/<series>` branches and the `master`/`main` branch of the repository.

 **1.3.
 Principal investigators**.
 PIs are those who provide or have provided institutional resources (personnel, funding, etc.) to the Project, and play a supervisory role over the development of the Project.
 PIs have reserved the last position as senior authors of papers and other dissemination activities.